U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Liquefied natural gas (LNG)

-Although Iran's LNG aspirations to build a liquefaction facility date back to the 1970s, the country has yet to build one.
-Despite ambitious plans, Iran has had to cancel or delay LNG projects because of U.S. and EU sanctions, which made it impossible to obtain financing and purchase necessary technology.
-Given the political constraints, Iran's LNG projects are years away.
+Although Iran's aspirations to build a liquefaction facility date back to the 1970s, the country has yet to build one.
+Despite ambitious plans, Iran has had to cancel or delay LNG projects because of U.S. and EU sanctions that made it impossible to obtain financing and to purchase necessary technology.
+Given the political constraints, Iran's LNG projects are years away.Proposed regional pipelines

-In addition to nuclear power plants, the Iranian government is focused on expanding power generation from thermal sources, with a number of new projects being developed as independent power projects, including a station near Assaluyeh (natural gas-fired), one in the East Azerbaijan province (gas-fired combined-cycle), and another at Parehsar on the Caspian Sea coast.
+The Iranian government also plans to expand power generation from fossil-fuel sources with a number of new projects being developed as independent power projects, including a station near Assaluyeh (natural gas-fired), one in the East Azerbaijan province (gas-fired combined-cycle), and another at Parehsar on the Caspian Sea coast.

-- Data presented in the text are the most recent available as of March 28, 2013.
+- Data presented in the text are the most recent available as of July 22, 2014.

 - Data are EIA estimates unless otherwise noted.

-Arab Oil and Gas Directory
+Arab Oil and Gas Journal